File information

 FEATURES

 • The Voices - As mentioned above, you will start hearing voices when your sanity gets bad enough.
-There are basically 3 main voices that you will be hearing (with some others chiming in here and there) with around 700-900 words each.
+There are basically 3 main voices that you will be hearing (with some others chiming in here and there) with over 300 unique voice lines.
 And all of them are voiced by real voice actors that I hired specifically for this mod, no AI was used.

 • Antipsychotics - This mod also introduces a new aid item called Antipsychotics.
 As the name suggests, it is there to help you manage your degrading sanity and keep the voices silent.
-Also, scripted LL integration, obviously.
+They come with scripted LL integration and are craftable.

 • Self-contained - Basically the entire mod is self-contained.
-By that I mean no vanilla records were touched and it should be compatible with literally everything.
+By that I mean almost no vanilla records were touched and it should be compatible with pretty much anything.
 (There are some minor caveats though, so check out COMPATIBILITY near the bottom of the page.)

 • DLC included - The mod was made with all DLCs in mind, so the voices will also be reacting to events in all four main DLCs.